 “David is an amazing tour guide,” said Alaska STSO Elizabeth Crawford-Meliah.
 “He showed me some amazing areas in the Cordova community and taught me how to capture the local beauty through photography.”

 Mead grew up in Pensacola, Florida, where she received her Bachelor of Arts in International Studies.
 Not one to stay in one place too long, Mead has lived in North Dakota, Minnesota and Missouri.
 While in Missouri, she worked for a private company at Kansas City International Airport.
-When she applied for a full-time positon at TSA, the only openings were in Alaska.
+When she applied for a full-time position at TSA, the only openings were in Alaska.
 After loading everything she owned into her van, Mead drove the Alaska Canada Highway to Valdez where she took a ferry to Cordova and CDV.

 “My parents doubted my critical thinking for a while until they saw how great the fit was,” said Mead.